oliversalzburg/js-monorepo/README.md

     Among other things, Yarn is robust, performant and extremely versatile when it comes to repository management.
 The given configuration provides a very solid first-time experience.
 Some of the things that make modern Yarn great can be seen in this project template.

-1. Why Snowpack?

-    It uses esbuild and it just works.

 1. Why Renovate?

     Dependabot doesn't play nice with Yarn sometimes.
 We don't like Dependabot, we like Renovate.

-1. Why the MkDocs Markdown?

-    If you're going to want to build any documentation site, you will appreciate having auto-formatted to this style from the start.
-Using mkdocs-material for documentation sites is highly recommended.
-The Python Markdown ecosystem is much more versatile and performant than the JS/TS space.

 1. Why is PnP disabled?